Table of Contents Hide

-This is probably the number 1 thing I’d recommend for all witches.
+This is the number 1 thing I recommend for all witches.
 A Book of Shadows is your personal journal, spellbook, grimoire… whatever you’d like to call it.

 I like to keep mine very creative, so I write personal diary entries, recording any Full Moon or New Moon rituals, as well as general witchcraft and astrology information.

-A list things I keep in my Book of Shadows…
+A list of things I keep in my Book of Shadows…

-My book of shadows is from Gametee.
-They also have a Grimoire of Spells version!
-Or you could make your own from any notebook.
-I prefer ones like this, because I can remove the little notebooks inside and replace them if needed.
+Alternatively, you could make your own from any notebook.
+I prefer ones where I can remove the little notebooks inside and replace them.
 I use the pockets inside for storing any extra cards/rituals I have on separate paper.

 There’s nothing like spending time in nature to fuel your witchcraft journey.
-The Earth is our greatest resource, and it’s important to spend time, in solitude, appreciating the energy.
+The Earth is our greatest resource, and it’s important to spend time, in solitude, appreciating her energy.

-Each monthly box has a coherent theme, for example, love, the moon, or the one pictured here, fire.
+Each monthly box has a coherent theme, for example, love, the moon, or the one pictured above, fire.